YeoLab/eCLIP/README.md

 <b>(make sure to place this in a location with plenty of space!)</b>:
 - Sequencing data (in fastq format).
 You may download our reference RBFOX2 HepG2 raw data here: [RBFOX2](https://s3-us-west-1.amazonaws.com/external-collaborator-data/reference-data/204_01_RBFOX2.tar.gz)
 - Genome STAR index directory (fasta files can be downloaded from UCSC; [hg19](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.fa.gz))
-- Repeat element STAR index directory (fasta files can be downloaded from [RepBase (most current)](https://www.girinst.org/server/RepBase/) or the fasta file ```MASTER_filelist.wrepbaseandtRNA.fa.fixed.fa.UpdatedSimpleRepeat.fa``` found within the bowtie index [here](https://external-collaborator-data.s3-us-west-1.amazonaws.com/reference-data/repeat-mapping-bowtie2-refdata.tar.gz))
+- Repeat element STAR index directory (We now recommend using the most up-to-date RepBase files corresponding to your species of interest, otherwise you may email us for an example human-based reference).
 - FASTA file containing barcodes for demultiplexing reads
     - For paired-end data, use [yeolabbarcodes_20170101.fasta](https://raw.githubusercontent.com/YeoLab/eclip/master/example/inputs/yeolabbarcodes_20170101.fasta)
     - For single-end data, use either [a_adapters.fasta](https://raw.githubusercontent.com/YeoLab/eclip/master/example/inputs/a_adapters.fasta) or the ```InvRNA*_adapters.fasta``` files, described below.